 Absolutely!
 All of our providers are currently accepting new patients.
 We absolutely love meeting new people and helping our existing patients’ friends and family.
 Please call us or email and will be happy to discuss your current dental needs and set up an appointment that is right for you.

 We aren’t a 24 hour office.
 We do have early morning, late evening, and weekend appointments available – even on holidays!
 This way we can fit New Yorkers’ busy schedules and accommodate dental emergencies.

 In order to ensure that all of our patients have the time and attention they deserve and don’t have to wait, we are unable to accommodate walk-ins.
 We do usually have a few same day appointments available, so don’t hesitate to call us and see if we can accommodate you.

-Yes, you are more than welcome to schedule your appointment through ZocDoc, or you can easily request an appointment directly with our office by clicking the link at the bottom of the page and one of our scheduling coordinators will be in touch.
+You can email us, or request an appointment directly with our office by clicking the link at the bottom of the page.
+One of our scheduling coordinators will be in touch shortly!

-Certainly, we have many flexible options to suit your budget.
+We have many flexible options to suit your budget including pay-over-time with our partner Sunbit.
 Our financial coordinators are here at your convenience to discuss different financial options to help you manage the cost of care.

 We’d be happy to schedule a consultation with any of our specialists to discuss your treatment goals or concerns.